saqibmir1/zoomershell/README.md

 # zoomershell
-Script that installs zsh, its plugins and deploys my configs.
+Script that installs zsh, its plugins and deploys my configs.(arch and debian based distros)
 ### Note: This script is only for arch and arch derivative distros

 # Features: